Streamlinelv/cartbounty/readme.txt

 == Screenshots ==

-1. Location of the Save Abandoned Carts - WooCommerce Live Checkout Field Capture plugin after activation.
+1. Location of the Save Abandoned Carts - WooCommerce Live Checkout Field Capture plugin after activation
+2. The Exit Intent popup settings tab
+3. How the Exit Intent popup looks like once the user tries to leave the shop

 == Changelog ==